jeffreykegler/libmarpa/ACKNOWLEDGEMENTS.md

 when it was being drafted,
-the realization of the GDPR's practical implications for volunteer-driven open source effort came to that community very abruptly, and after it was already in effect.
+the realization of the GDPR's practical implications for volunteer-driven open source effort came to our community very abruptly, and after it was already in effect.
-Our backlogging was done in EU jurisdiction, and no measure to save our IRC backlogs could be taken without exposing innocent and generous volunteers to ruinous legal action.
+Our backlogging was done in EU jurisdiction, and no measure to save our IRC backlogs could be taken without exposing innocent and generous volunteers to almost certainly disastrous legal action.
-And my notes for these acknkowledgements needed to be cobbled together from other sources.
+My notes for these acknkowledgements needed to be cobbled together from other sources.